 They need to consider the full scope of sport, school and social activities as an option for them to pursue if they choose to.

-This can be achieved through focussing on exposure; what we allow and encourage them to interact with.
+This can be achieved by focusing on exposure; what we allow and encourage them to interact with.

-Which includes parents choosing their daughters’ toys, reading material, TV programmes and experiences wisely.
-Barbie dolls versus Lego, fairy tales versus learning material, watching TV versus physical activity, shopping versus money management, chores such as cleaning verses handyman work.
+This includes parents choosing their daughters’ toys, reading material, TV programmes and experiences wisely.
+Barbie dolls versus Lego, fairy tales versus learning material, watching TV versus physical activity, shopping versus money management, chores such as cleaning versus handyman work.

-What they are exposed to as well as their level of exposure creates their reality and will determine how they think about the world around them.
+What girls are exposed to as well as their level of exposure creates their reality and will determine how they think about the world around them.

 A core element in supporting your daughter is first helping them to understand their rights.